TNA X Division Championship: Unifications and outside defenses

 In July 2002, the X Division Champion AJ Styles defended the title against Adam Jacobs and David Young at Ring of Honor's Crowning a Champion, the first defense outside TNA.

 In May 2003, before the professional wrestling promotion World Wrestling All-Stars' (WWA) foreclosure, then NWA–TNA X Division champion Chris Sabin defeated WWA International Cruiserweight Champion Jerry Lynn, Frankie Kazarian, and Johnny Swinger in a Four Corners championship unification match to unify the X Division Championship with the WWA International Cruiserweight Championship.
 In Winter 2004, Petey Williams defended the title in various IWA-Mid South events.

 During Christopher Daniels' first reign in mid-2005, he defended the X Division Championship at several Pro Wrestling Guerrilla shows.
 The first defense happened at All Star Weekend - Night One on April 1 against Alex Shelley, while the second occurred at All Star Weekend – Night Two on April 2 against Chris Hero; Daniels won both encounters retaining the championship.
 At Jason Takes PWG on May 13, Daniels fought A.J.
 Styles for the X Division Championship and Styles' PWG Championship to a one-hour time-limit draw.
 Daniels successfully defended the X Division Title two more times in PWG; once at Guitarmageddon on June 11 against El Generico, while once at The 2nd Annual PWG Bicentennial Birthday Extravaganza - Night One on July 9 against fellow TNA wrestler Chris Sabin.
 In September 2005 at TNA's Unbreakable PPV event, the TNA X Division Championship was defended in the main event for the first time at a monthly PPV event; then-champion Christopher Daniels defended the championship against A.J.
 Styles and Samoa Joe.

 The title was once again defended in the main event of a monthly event at TNA's August 2007 Hard Justice PPV event, where Kurt Angle defeated Samoa Joe to win the TNA X Division and the TNA World Tag Team Championship and retain the TNA World Heavyweight and IGF's version of the IWGP World Heavyweight Championship.
 This win made Angle the only in the history of TNA to hold every active championship at the same time; TNA World, X Division, and World Tag Team.

-On March 4, 2014, The title was defended in Japan as part of Kaisen: Outbreak - a supershow event promoted by Wrestle-1 in partnership with TNA - where the title was won by Wrestle-1 star Seiya Sanada.
+On March 4, 2014, the title was defended in Japan as part of Kaisen: Outbreak - a supershow event promoted by Wrestle-1 in partnership with TNA - where the title was won by Wrestle-1 star Seiya Sanada.
 On March 22, Sanada defended and retained the title on a Wrestle-1 show.

-Five Women have unsuccessfully challenged for the X Division Title during its 20-year history.
-Athena (became the first female challenger on January 22, 2003), Trinity (March 19, 2003), Tessa Blanchard (October 20, 2019, and February 9, 2020), Jordynne Grace (October 20, 2020, and April 1, 2022), and Billie Starkz (October 4, 2022, during Pro Wrestler Revolver).

-Belt designs
+In January 2025, TNA and WWE signed a multi-year working partnership where TNA and NXT wrestlers will appear on each other's programming.
+On the February 25 episode of NXT, the X Division Championship became the first championship in TNA to be defended in WWE, where Moose successfully defended the title against NXT Heritage Cup Champion Lexis King.